Item

 Jorge Martinez 01:25

 Not necessarily.
 Um, I got back into it as soon as I could.
 I think for me, my biggest issue was like working during this pandemic.
 I work at a middle school.
-And a lot of the students that I work with are not qualified to get the vaccination and so there was a lot of like struggle with teachers and students, you know, wearing face masks and all that and so fortunately, it wasn't really an issue that spring because we were meeting through zoom and I what I didn't want to do was either get my students sick, my coworker sick or bring anything around because I'm going from place to place.
+And a lot of the students that I work with are not qualified to get the vaccination and so there was a lot of like struggle with teachers and students, you know, wearing face masks and all that and so fortunately, it wasn't really an issue that spring because we were meeting through Zoom, and I, what I didn't want to do was either get my students sick, my coworkers sick or bring anything around because I'm going from place to place.

 Claudia Sanchez 01:57